 Want to keep it simple?
 Start and finish your nutrition and dietetics training through Ouachita’s undergraduate nutrition and dietetics program and apply for Ouachita’s Dietetic Internship before you graduate.
 You can even continue your training to the graduate level with Ouachita’s M.S. in Nutrition and be fully prepared to sit for the Commission on Dietetic Registration’s national exam to become a Registered Dietitian Nutritionist (RDN).

 AN INTERNSHIP THAT INCORPORATES YOUR FAITH

-With only six faith-based Dietetic Internships in the nation, Ouachita is now ready to offer dietetics undergraduates an internship experience founded on the belief that physical care of the body affects the whole person.
+With only seven faith-based Dietetic Internships in the nation, Ouachita is now ready to offer dietetics undergraduates an internship experience founded on the belief that physical care of the body affects the whole person.
 Your Ouachita professors will encourage you in the greater implications of your work as you serve others at your internship sites.
 This is more than logging hours; this is training for meaningful work.

 SET YOURSELF APART WITH MORE GRADUATE HOURS